SolaceLabs/solace-pretty-dump/README.md

 ![View Message IDs in PubSubPlus Manager](https://github.com/SolaceLabs/pretty-dump/blob/main/src/browse-msgs.png)

-Or, to just browse the first/oldest message on the queue, enter "1" or some other low number.
+Or to just browse the first/oldest message on the queue, enter "1" or some other low number.

 ```
 $ bin/PrettyDump aaron.messaging.solace.cloud aaron-demo-singapore me pw b:q1